 In November 2017 Babergh District Council vacated its old offices at Corks Lane in Hadleigh.
 Following this, we have been hard at work on plans for the future of the site.
-At public exhibitions on 11 April and 18 April 2018 we will display redevelopment plans and answer your questions.
+At public exhibitions on 11 April and 18 April 2018 we displayed redevelopment plans to the public.

 The proposals for the site have been drawn up by Babergh District Council, working with Purcell Architects and the Lawson Planning Partnership to propose a new future for the site.
 You can find the details below, or view the full exhibition boards that will be displayed at our public events.